GLODAL/pygeoapi-demo/README.md

 1. **Docker on an EC2 instance** – Quick and easy, but not scalable.
 Performance may degrade with many simultaneous requests.
 2. **Amazon Elastic Kubernetes Service (EKS)** – A managed Kubernetes service on AWS offering flexible and scalable resource management.

+## Fix issues of datasets in https://pygeoapi.glodal-inc.net/

+The pygeoapi uses [国土数値情報](https://nlftp.mlit.go.jp/ksj/), but some dataset imports are failed due to irregulary formated metadata.

+As well, we should consider [国土交通データプラットフォーム](https://www.mlit-data.jp/) and [Plateau](https://www.mlit.go.jp/plateau/) for importing datasets to pygeoapi.

 ## Explore additional OGC APIs

 In this tutorial, we focused on the **Features API**.